bobbingwide/oik-shortcodes/readme.txt

 First version for oik-plugins.com, depends on oik v1.17 and oik-fields v1.18, oik-plugins v1.1

 == Changelog ==
+= 1.38.0 =
+* Fixed: Delete temporary files to avoid disk full problems,[github bobbingwide oik-shortcodes issues 79]
+* Added: Add support for block variations implemented as children of the parent block,[github bobbingwide oik-shortcodes issues 80]
+* Changed: Redirect to WordPress core API reference when appropriate,[github bobbingwide oik-shortcodes issues 73]
+* Changed: Better attempts at detecting bold markdown characters at the start of a line,,[github bobbingwide oik-shortcodes issues 6]
+* Fixed: Make use of the change to _sc_classes( false ) to exclude the id= parameter from shortcodes that don't use it,,[github bobbingwide oik-shortcodes issues 57]
+* Changed: Update oiksc-wordpress-cache.json for WordPress 5.3.2 by rerunning PHPUnit tests
+* Fixed: Correct logic for blocks_catalogued virtual field,[github bobbingwide oik-shortcodes issues 78]
+* Changed: Change default link to WordPress to core.wp-a2z.org not wp-a2z.com
+* Tested: With WordPress 5.5.1 and WordPress Multi Site
+* Tested: With Gutenberg 9.1.0
+* Tested: With PHP 7.4

 = 1.37.0 =
-Added: Add oiksc-wordpress-cache.json file for WordPress 5.3 API cache,[github bobbingwide oik-shortcodes issues 73]
+* Added: Add oiksc-wordpress-cache.json file for WordPress 5.3 API cache,[github bobbingwide oik-shortcodes issues 73]
-Added: Build a cached version of the WordPress API ref,[github bobbingwide oik-shortcodes issues 73]
+* Added: Build a cached version of the WordPress API ref,[github bobbingwide oik-shortcodes issues 73]
-Added: register the blocks_catalogued virtual field,[github bobbingwide oik-shortcodes issues 78]
+* Added: register the blocks_catalogued virtual field,[github bobbingwide oik-shortcodes issues 78]
-Added: super-admin cleanup routine,[github bobbingwide oik-shortcodes issues 71]
+* Added: super-admin cleanup routine,[github bobbingwide oik-shortcodes issues 71]
-Changed: Update oiksc-wordpress-cache.json for WordPress 5.3.1 by re-running test-issue-73 ( with edits ) after reparse,[github bobbingwide oik-shortcodes issues 73]
+* Changed: Update oiksc-wordpress-cache.json for WordPress 5.3.1 by re-running test-issue-73 ( with edits ) after reparse,[github bobbingwide oik-shortcodes issues 73]
-Changed: Use https: to link to php.net,[github bobbingwide oik-shortcodes issues 73]
+* Changed: Use https: to link to php.net,[github bobbingwide oik-shortcodes issues 73]
-Fixed: Avoid displaying Warning: Unterminated comment by using the PHP error control operator ( @ ),[github bobbingwide oik-shortcodes issues 35]
+* Fixed: Avoid displaying Warning: Unterminated comment by using the PHP error control operator ( @ ),[github bobbingwide oik-shortcodes issues 35]
-Fixed: Check if default value is a constant,[github bobbingwide oik-shortcodes issues 65]
+* Fixed: Check if default value is a constant,[github bobbingwide oik-shortcodes issues 65]
-Fixed: avoid notices from count(),[github bobbingwide oik-shortcodes issues 72]
+* Fixed: avoid notices from count(),[github bobbingwide oik-shortcodes issues 72]
-Fixed: convert self to Telf when used as a type declaration,[github bobbingwide oik-shortcodes issues 76]
+* Fixed: convert self to Telf when used as a type declaration,[github bobbingwide oik-shortcodes issues 76]
-Fixed: don't completely reset when $start parameter specified for $previous 0,[github bobbingwide oik-shortcodes issues 74]
+* Fixed: don't completely reset when $start parameter specified for $previous 0,[github bobbingwide oik-shortcodes issues 74]
-Fixed: enable skipping by requiring oik-apilink.php earlier,[github bobbingwide oik-shortcodes issues 74]
+* Fixed: enable skipping by requiring oik-apilink.php earlier,[github bobbingwide oik-shortcodes issues 74]
-Fixed: undo the original fix converting :: to __,[github bobbingwide oik-shortcodes issues 23]
+* Fixed: undo the original fix converting :: to __,[github bobbingwide oik-shortcodes issues 23]

 = 1.36.0 =
 * Fixed: Better support for reprocessing from a given commit ID and start file,[github bobbingwide oik-shortcodes issues 21]